Muscle Pain in Lyme Disease: Why It Happens and How It Feels

 In some cases, muscle pain overlaps with migrating pain, burning pain with normal EMG, or pain from light touch.

-But Lyme disease can produce diffuse musculoskeletal pain even when routine tests are unrevealing.
-Without attention to the broader symptom pattern, the diagnosis may be missed.
+Lyme disease can cause diffuse musculoskeletal pain even when routine tests are unrevealing.
+Without recognizing the broader symptom pattern, the diagnosis may be missed.

-Several biologic mechanisms may contribute to muscle pain in Lyme disease:
+Several overlapping mechanisms may explain muscle pain in Lyme disease:

-- Inflammation: immune activation can increase pain sensitivity in muscles and surrounding tissues
+- Inflammation: immune activation increases pain sensitivity in muscles and surrounding tissues

-- Nervous system dysregulation: abnormal sensory signaling can make muscles feel painful even without visible injury
+- Nervous system dysregulation: abnormal sensory signaling can create pain without visible injury

-- Autonomic dysfunction: altered circulation and nerve signaling can contribute to aching, heaviness, or exercise intolerance
+- Autonomic dysfunction: altered circulation and nerve signaling contribute to aching and heaviness

-- Post-infectious changes: symptoms may persist because of ongoing inflammatory or neurologic dysfunction even after initial treatment
+- Post-infectious changes: symptoms may persist due to ongoing inflammatory or neurologic dysfunction

-These overlapping mechanisms help explain why muscle pain may not behave like a simple strain and why routine evaluation may not fully explain the patient’s symptoms.
+These mechanisms help explain why the pain does not behave like a simple strain.

 - Persistent Lyme disease mechanisms